ICB-DCM/cOmicsArt/docs/interface-details/09-enrichment-analysis.md

 - **Question Marks**: The displayed question marks provide quick and immediate help.
 They offer guidance and additional information about the options available.

 - **Structure Notes**: For structural reasons, it is recommended to start with Heading Level 4 (e.g., #### My personal Title).

+---

+## Further Navigation

+Do you want to...

+- Learn how to upload your data? → Go to [Data Input](01-required-data-input.md)
+- Understand how to select and filter your data? → Go to [Data selection](02-selection.md)
+- Discover the pre-processing options available? → Go to [Pre-processing](03-pre-processing.md)
+- Explore how to correlate your samples? → Go to [Sample Correlation](04-sample-correlation.md)
+- Perform significance analysis on your data? → Go to [Significance Analysis](05-significance-analysis.md)
+- Conduct Principal Component Analysis? → Go to [PCA](06-pca.md)
+- Visualize your data with heatmaps? → Go to [Heatmap](07-heatmap.md)
+- Visualize individual genes? → Go to [Single Gene Visualisations](08-single-gene-visualisations.md)

+---